 These questions have been on my mind lately because I have seen people reject that which is good and shipwreck their faith.
 Perhaps you have seen this too.

 I can understand how dead religion keeps people from meeting him in the first place.
 Religion kills grace and presents a distorted and unattractive image of the Father.

-So why do some who have feasted at the table of grace walk away?
+Why do some who have feasted at the table of grace walk away?
 What seduces them from the secure place of their Father’s love?

-We are supposed to encourage and strengthen one another in the faith (1 Th 3:2).
+We are to encourage and strengthen one another in the faith (1 Th 3:2).
 How do we fail to do that?
 How do we discourage and undermine faith?
 We do it three ways:

 1. Ask bad questions